 Years of Experience

 Between the one and five year mark, median pay is $47K annually.
 Five to nine years of work experience seem to result in median wages of about $59K per year.
 Broken down by tenure, the largest share of Charter Communications, Inc. employees (38 percent) have 10-19 years of experience and earn approximately $89K annually on average.

 Certifications and Degrees

-Certified Software Testers have significantly higher pay than non-accredited workers at $120K per year.
-On average, salaries rise to approximately $115K annually for accredited Project Management Certificate Holders.
-Regarding salaries and education, Charter Communications, Inc. pays those with a Master of Business Administration (MBA), Business Management the most — about $72K.
+Those lacking certification bring in much lower salaries than Certified Software Testers, who make $120K per year.
+Project Management Certificate Holders also rank high on the pay scale, with expected average earnings of around $115K annually.
+Regarding salaries and education, Charter Communications, Inc. pays those with a Master of Business Administration (MBA), Business Management the most — $72K.

 Benefits and Perks

 The benefits packages at Charter Communications, Inc. can sometimes lack paid time off; half of employees get paid vacation days, and two-fifths of respondents receive paid sick leave.
 A 401(k) program is available, and a large number of employees use it to save for retirement.
 The vast majority of respondents can count on health insurance, and most workers have dental coverage as a benefit.
 Other privileges include a company cell phone, life insurance, tuition reimbursement, and a casual working environment.